sylabs/singularity-userdocs/oci_runtime.rst

 In {Singularity} 3.9 and prior, {Singularity}'s own low-level runtime was employed for ``oci`` operations.
-This was retired to simplify maintenance, improve OCI compliance, and facilitate the developmebnt of OCI-mode.
+This was retired to simplify maintenance, improve OCI compliance, and facilitate the development of OCI-mode.

 **************************
 OCI Specification Coverage